 Curriculum PSHE Leader: Miss R Dempsey

 Hindsford CE Primary School is committed to ensuring that its pupils have access to a PSHE & Citizenship curriculum which addresses the key social issues of the local area; enables children to learn about themselves as they are developing/growing and becoming responsible individuals and members of a community; develops understanding of how children should keep themselves safe and healthy and guides them to understand the impact of behaviours on themselves and others.
 It is also committed, in consultation with parents, to teach a Sex Education programme of study which goes beyond the statutory aspects of the Science curriculum (see Sex and Relationships Policy).
 The aims of the curriculum are wide ranging: to ensure that all pupils have access to a rich programme of study which builds on prior knowledge to develop their skills and understanding; to provide education about the social issues which are prevalent in their locality; to equip children with the skills to become ‘good citizens’; to enable children to know how to stay safe and healthy; to ensure children have a basic financial literacy; to ensure that pupils have access to Sex and Relationships Education; to ensure that children recognise what a healthy relationship is; and to ensure that children understand the things which impact on their mental health and know how to remain in positive mental health.
-It is our intent that children will have regular access to a complete Relationships and Health Education programme of study which meets the full requirements of the Statutory Programme of Study from September 2020.
+It is our intent that children will have regular access to a complete Relationships and Health Education programme of study which meets the full requirements of the Statutory Programme of Study.

 Early Years Foundation Stage: In the EYFS, PSHE is encouraged through the ‘Personal, Social and Emotional Development’ strand of the curriculum.